 - Limited opportunities for internships and self-realization for start-up professionals;

-- Unimproved transport connections (both in the municipal center and villages);
+- Unimproved transport connections (both in the municipal centre and villages);

-- Limited number of active youth organizations in the region;
+- A limited number of active youth organizations in the region;

 - Absence of infrastructure for disabled people (ramps, etc.);

 - Absence of leisure opportunities for young people;

 - Limitations entailed by rooted traditions, especially for women residing in the villages;

 - Unproved drinking and irrigation water facilities.